Bounteous-Inc/bounteous-aem-commons/on-deploy-scripts-framework-example-scripts/README.md

-# On-Deploy Script Framework Example Scripts
+# On-Deploy Scripts Framework Example Scripts

 **NOTE: `on-deploy-scripts-framework-example-scripts` should be deployed only on a local development environment, as it updates content in the JCR to demonstrate functionality.**